Read the policy here.

 Yes, you have many options available to you if you wish to make your text, images, slides, or data openly available.
 Your librarian or informationist can provide information about those options.
 If you are primarily interested in data, Johns Hopkins Libraries Data Services can help you.

 Yes, JScholarship’s purpose is to gather, distribute, and preserve digital materials related to the Johns Hopkins research and instructional mission.
 Content is deposited directly into the appropriate collection by Johns Hopkins faculty, students, and staff, and includes born-digital or digitized research and instructional materials.
-PASS may be used only for authors’ final versions of articles that fulfill the Open Access Policy requirements.
+PASS can be used to deposit materials into the Knowledge for the World collection.
 Please contact Robin Sinn, firstname.lastname@example.org, with questions.

 There is no credible evidence for harm, and Open Access has been operating in some disciplines for a decade or more.
 Scholarly publishing is changing.
 The virtue of making scholarship free for all to read resonates with many researchers and the academic missions of their home institutions.
 Many funders and institutions are supporting this move.